humanmade/h2/CONTRIBUTING.md

 ### Theme setup

-H2 is a regular WordPress theme, so add it into your Altis project's themes and activate it as desired.
+H2 is a regular WordPress theme, so add it into your WordPress project's themes and activate it as desired.

 To develop with live reloading, run: